winzillion/FluxJava/README.md

 It will emmit an event when job done then the event listener can refresh the new state of data.
 * **Store Map**<br />
 StoreMap is a hash map, it tells framework how to get an instance of store.
-For example, if the relationship of action and store is one-by-one, you can use Action type for the key of map.
+For example, if the relationship of action and store is one-by-one, you can use Action type for the key of map, or you can simply use Integer to be the key.
-In the demo project, you can find two types of action, UserAction and TodoAction.
-They are also used to map store.
+In the demo project, you can find two constants in `Constants.java`, DATA_USER and DATA_TODO, they are used to map store.
 So, TodoStore will be responsible for process todo data request and so on.

-## Initialization
+## Initialisation
 In FluxJava, you can find a FluxContext as entry point of framework.
 FluxContext is a singleton, it helps to hook components together and maintain the instance of components.